Skip Navigation

 Id not specified in an update call

-This error happens a subsequent update is made to a record after a failed insert while using the Ordered Writes algorithm.
+This error happens when a subsequent update is made to a record after a failed insert while using the Ordered Writes algorithm.

 Use one of the methods in the When Using the Ordered Writes Algorithm section to resolve the initial insert error and resubmit any subsequent updates.